Tuesday, December 25, 2018

 - ~ ∗ ~ -

 If it's a video game instead of a book then there will be a crafting system and bonus points to those who realize that "marble + shoelace" = sling.
-Especially since David versus Goliath is the symbolism you like the government has decided to end you.
+Especially since David versus Goliath is the symbolism you like when the government has decided to end you.

 The government decided to end them in the name of traditional values, keeping daughters safe, making sure America remains a Christian nation, *something*something* states rights, defending white heritage, and so forth, of course.